 The Anchor - The weekly student newspaper, the Anchor, gives students an opportunity to express their views and develop their writing skills while chronicling college events.
 Coverage of campus activities, issues, feature presentations, critiques and editorials have been part of the Anchor's format.
-The Anchor office is in the DeWitt Center.
+The Anchor office is in the Martha Miller Center for Global Communication.